Choose a specialist orthodontist

 Dentists and orthodontists can provide orthodontic treatment, but only orthodontists register as specialists with the Irish Dental Council.
 Specialist orthodontists spend years learning how to straighten teeth using a wide range of techniques.

 Your aligners will be custom-made by Invisalign, but your clinician will play a crucial part in the success of your treatment, so choose wisely.
-Specialist orthodontist Dr. Jackie Clune is a Diamond Provider of Invisalign in Clonmel with years of experience.
+Specialist orthodontist Dr. Jackie Bracken is a Diamond Provider of Invisalign in Clonmel and Newbridge with years of experience.

 Find a provider who uses DentalMonitoring

 DentalMonitoring is an amazing app that keeps you connected with your orthodontist in between appointments.
 Using an app on your smartphone, you can take weekly scans of your teeth for our team to review to make sure everything’s on track.